SGRishi/vid2ascii/README.md

 # vid2ascii

-A simple tool that downloads a video from a URL and renders it as ASCII art directly in the terminal.
+A simple tool that downloads a video from a URL and converts it into a coloured ASCII video.
 Everything is implemented with pure Python packages so no external programs are required.

 ## Requirements